AlvinYH/joint2smpl/README.md

 # joints2smpl
-fit SMPL model using 3D joints
+fit SMPL model using 3D joints (adapted from https://github.com/wangsen1312/joints2smpl)

 ## Prerequisites
 We have tested the code on Ubuntu 18.04/20.04 with CUDA 10.2/11.3